Featured image of Pronterface: How to Download, Install & Set It Up Darko Izgarevic via All3DP

 Although Pronterface can open and handle both STL and G-code files, it’s slow compared to a modern slicer and other tools that send G-code commands (such as OctoPrint).
 These days, therefore, its use is more focused on testing, configuration, calibration, and related tasks.

 Although some printers have built-in terminals to allow G-code to be entered and executed directly, Pronterface is usually quicker and easier.
-Plenty of recent YouTube videos on Pronterface tend to focus on this type of usage.
+There are many YouTube videos about Pronterface that focus on this type of usage.

 Layout